-Below is a list of actions travelers might experience upon arrival to or exit from a country during an infectious disease outbreak.
+Below is a list of actions travelers might experience upon arrival in or exit from a country during a communicable disease outbreak.
 This list is not comprehensive or exhaustive.
 Travelers may be asked or forced to comply with ≥1 of the following:

-- Have their temperatures taken either by thermal imaging camera or oral or ear thermometer
+- Have their temperatures taken either by thermal imaging camera or thermometer

 - Provide personal contact information and details about their travel itineraries